City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 The secrets are:
 * `AUTH_SIGNKEY`: Secret string used to sign and validate the auth tokens.
 Arbitrary.
 * `RDS_PASSWORD`: Amazon RDS password.
 * `SP_PKEY`: Private key of the service for SAML2.0 communication with Suomi.fi.
-(Not the TLS private key.)
+Note: not the TLS private key.
+Separate new lines using "\n", they are converted to real newline characters while reading the key.
 * `TELIA_PASSWORD`: Telia SMS service password.
 * `TELIA_USERNAME`: Telia SMS service user name.